Hung1704/AccountManager/README.md

 ## Conclusion

-This Account Management System is designed to streamline and automate the administrative processes involved in managing large-scale student and TA accounts.
-By utilizing JSON configuration files, it allows flexibility and repeatability in managing users, quotas, VPNs, and process groups with minimal effort.
-Simply modify the JSON files to suit your needs, run the script, and the system will handle the rest.
+This Account Management System simplifies the complex task of managing multiple accounts, including user creation, password management, and VPN configuration, with full automation through JSON configuration files.
+Each JSON file parameter is designed to provide flexibility in managing users, quotas, VPNs, and process groups with minimal effort.